Omidznlp/Kubernetes/README.md

 # Kubernetes
-This repository contains information on how to install, setup, and debug Kubernetes.
+This repository contains information on how to install, setup, and debug Docker and Kubernetes.
 ## Installation
 ### Docker Installation on Ubuntu
-1.Install Docker on the master and worker nodes.
+Install Docker on the master and worker nodes.\
+1.
 ```
 sudo apt-get update
 ```